About Jessica

 What clients often reflect back

-If you want to explore this work more deeply on your own, my book Finding Passion shares the questions that helped me ask, “What do I really want?”
+If you prefer to explore this work more deeply on your own, my book Finding Passion reflects the questions many people ask when they’re rethinking direction and meaning at work.